Ernst Fuhrmann

 In 1956 Fuhrmann left Porsche and took over responsibility for development with the car parts company Goetze.
 In 1962 he was appointed to the board of directors.

-Fuhrmann returned to Porsche in 1971 as Technical Director.
-From 1972 to 1980 he served as Chairman of the board at Porsche, which by then had become a joint-stock (German "Aktiengesellschaft" - (AG)) company.
-In 1977 he was granted an Honorary Professorship by the Vienna University of Technology.
+Fuhrmann returned to Porsche in 1971 as technical director.
+From 1972 to 1980 he served as chairman of the board at Porsche, which by then had become a joint-stock (German "Aktiengesellschaft" - (AG)) company.
+In 1977 he was granted an honorary professorship by the Vienna University of Technology.
+In the 1970s, the Porsche 911, then a nearly decade old design, was supposed to be replaced by front engined water cooled Porsche 924 and Porsche 928.
+Fuhrmann supported the development of 911 variants like the Carrera RS, the 930 Turbo and the Porsche 935, but planned to discontinue the 911 range in the 1980s.

-He was succeeded at Porsche by German-American Peter W. Schutz.
+In 1980 Porsche suffered its first money-losing year in history, much of the problem due to falling sales in the U.S. and lackluster takeup of their new designs, 924 and 928.
+Porsche removed long-time CEO Ernst Fuhrmann and started looking for a replacement.
+He was succeeded at Porsche in 1981 by German-American Peter W. Schutz who saved the 911.